aws-solutions-library-samples/guidance-for-connecting-data-products-with-amazon-datazone/README.md

 You will be able to see the progress of the deployment in your terminal and [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation/home?) of your governed account.
 When finished check that deployment was successful.

-Remember that you need to repeat steps 3a and 3b for each of your governed accounts.
+Remember that you need to repeat the last two steps for each of your governed accounts.
 When finished, you will be done with the deployment of the solution.

 ## Deployment Validation